Roy Meriwether plays Sunday at Chef Joseph's

 NUVO: So how did your father feel about you pursuing a career in jazz music?

 Meriwether: My father always wanted me to be a minister.
-But when I was in Dayton playing on Third Street at age 17.
+But I was in Dayton playing on Third Street at age 17.
 Third Street was the original Route 40 and on Friday and Saturday everybody lined up at the Red Light and I'm playing in this big picture window.
 I had to play in this window and all the church people would see me and tell my father, "Your boy is playing for Satan!"
 My father would tell them, "He's making an honest living."

 My father would walk up to me and shake my hand firmly when I was young and say, "Son, there are a lot of people very jealous of you."
 That's all he would say and then he'd walk away.
 I didn't understand it then, but now I understand.
 He was getting all kinds of flack about me playing in the window of this club.
 I was a popular minister's son and a prodigy at age four.
 So I was pretty well known around town because I played every hotel in Dayton when I was four years old.